Blu del Barrio: Career

 When I got the call that I'd been cast as Adira, I hadn't yet told the majority of my friends and family that I was non-binary.
 I had only recently discovered the word and realized that it described how I'd felt for a long time.
 I knew I wanted to tell my friends and family, so when this happened, it felt like the universe saying "go ahead."
 So in a way, Adira's story ends up mirroring mine.
 Just after I told people in my life, so did Adira.
 Definitely not the most common coming out story, but it was scary, special, and life changing (as they usually are).

 Speaking with Adam B. Vary for Variety in 2020, Discovery co-showrunners Alex Kurtzman and Michelle Paradise explained that they felt a responsibility to bring trans and non-binary character stories into the show, and that casting del Barrio in the role was an easy choice, even shaping the character of Adira to fit who they called an extraordinary person.

-Ian Alexander played the trill Gray Tal (although originally auditioning for the role of Adira), a species Vary described as "avatars for LGBTQ representation on Star Trek", as Adira's lover and, thanks to Nick Adams providing examples, both Alexander and del Barrio realized the potency of those episodes featuring the trill for queer representation.
+Ian Alexander plays the Trill Gray Tal (although originally auditioning for the role of Adira), a species Vary described as "avatars for LGBTQ representation on Star Trek", as Adira's lover and, thanks to Nick Adams providing examples, both Alexander and del Barrio realized the potency of those episodes featuring the Trill for queer representation.

-They have named Lachlan Watson, Indya Moore, Bex Taylor-Klaus, Theo Germaine, Asia Kate Dillon, and Brigette Lundy-Paine as non-binary role models for their career.
+They have named Lachlan Watson, Indya Moore, Bex Taylor-Klaus, Theo Germaine, Asia Kate Dillon, and Jack Haven as non-binary role models for their career.

 Del Barrio has expressed a desire for a role in any Tim Burton film and would like to collaborate on relatively smaller budget independent films.